zsy1987/SA-GS/README.md

 ```

 # Train
 Our code integrates the training process of the vinilla 3DGS, which can be trained using the following code.
-Of course, you can also use a pre-trained 3DGS model, e.g. downloaded from [here](https://drive.google.com/drive/folders/10DC8iPt1RE5cp_b6b1naMoRlR2bsvlAa?usp=drive_link), or a model that you have trained separately (satisfying the model catalogue specification above).
+Of course, you can also use a model that you have trained separately (satisfying the model catalogue specification above).
 ```
 # single-scale training on NeRF-Synthetic dataset
 python train.py -s /your/dataset/scene/path -m /your/output/path --save_iterations 30000 -r 1